-In Part 1 I introduced my best friends, music and nature, to you and explained how they always have a way of I treat symptoms of depression when they come up.
+In Part 1 I introduced my best friends, music and nature, to you.
+Then, I explained how they always help me treat symptoms of depression when they come up.
 In this post, I am so excited to introduce you to my other best friend, poetry, which is my favorite form of art therapy.

-Poetry can be seen as word art with its colorful language, patterns and rhythms that keep the mind curious and engaged.
-Below is one short poem that I memorized and repeat when I need a reminder of how to make a choice.
+Poetry can be seen as word art with its colorful language, patterns, and rhythms that keep the mind curious and engaged.
+Below is one short poem that I memorized.
+I repeat it when I need a reminder of how to make a choice.

-“Let yourself be silently drawn by the strange pull of what you really love.
+“Let yourself be silently drawn by the stronger pull of what you really love.
 It will not lead you astray.” in The Essential Rumi

 Writing poetry is also a way to release stored up emotions.
-Below is a poem I wrote to help me move forward when I felt discouraged.
+Below is a poem I wrote to help myself move forward when I felt discouraged.

 Shine Your Light